“Fight to Save the Things That Matter”

 What You Need To Know:

-SNOOPY PRESENTS: A SUMMER MUSICAL places a very strong emphasis on Biblical morals as the characters fight for what they know is right, express the strength of their friendship, work to do the right thing even when it does not benefit them, and care for nature.
-Furthermore, the movie features a scene where Charlie Brown addresses God, and it is free from any questionable content, making it an enjoyable treat for audiences of all ages.
+SNOOPY PRESENTS: A SUMMER MUSICAL is a fun, wholesome treat for children and adults, with multiple high quality songs.
+The movie places a strong emphasis on biblical principles where children fight for what they know is right, enjoy their friends, work to do the right thing even when it doesn’t benefit them, and spend time outdoors with nature.
+A SUMMER MUSICAL also features a positive scene where Charlie Brown addresses God.

 Content:

-Very strong Biblical worldview as Charlie Brown and his friends fight to stand up for their beliefs, do the right thing even when it does not benefit them, working together with friends, uplifting others, familial love, and fighting greed.
-Furthermore, Charlie Brown is shown addressing God and asking Him why He had to make it rain.
-The movie also encourages viewers to spend more time outside, rather than wasting all of their time indoors on technology;
+Very strong biblical, redemptive worldview where Charlie Brown and his friends fight to stand up for their beliefs, they do the right thing even when it doesn’t benefit them, they work together with friends, they uplifting other people, they stress family, they fighting greed, plus Charlie Brown addresses God and asks Him why He had to make it rain, and the movie encourages people to spend more time outside rather than wasting all their time indoors on technology;

 No foul language;